joonastuhkuri/joonastuhkuri.github.io/content/sections/aboutme.md

-I am an economist (PhD, [MIT](https://economics.mit.edu/)) based in Berlin and an Assistant Professor of Economics at [Stockholm University](https://www.su.se/department-of-economics/) from 2023.
+I am an economist (PhD, [MIT](https://economics.mit.edu/)) based in Berlin and an Assistant Professor at [Stockholm University](https://www.su.se/department-of-economics/) Department of Economics from 2023.

 My research focuses on technology, work, skills, and psychology using novel large-scale data.
 My latest research, documents that technology investments in manufacturing led to increases in employment, contrasting with the common concerns about the future of work.
 I previously created a real-time forecast [ETLAnow](https://www.etla.fi/en/etlanow/) that predicts unemployment using Google search data.